dub-flow/sessionprobe/README.md

 - You can simply run this tool from source via `go run .`
 - You can build the tool yourself via `go build`
+- You can build the docker image yourself via `docker build . -t fw10/sessionprobe`
+  - Note: This would only work on Unix at the moment

+# Run via Docker 🐳

+1. Navigate into the directory where your `URLs file` is.
+2. Usage: `docker run -it --rm -v "$(pwd):/app/files" --name sessionprobe fw10/sessionprobe -u /app/files/<name_of_urls_file> [other flags]`
+  - Note that we are mounting the current directory in.
+This means that your `URLs file` must be in the current directory.
+  - **Do NOT** provide the `--output flag` because it's already set to `/app/files/output.txt` (which maps to `./output.txt` outside of the docker container)

 # Example Output 📋